IN a concert Heather takes you through the gamut of emotions, from powerful ballad to gentle lullaby, with a timely

 Since then she’s toured with various bands and duos in the UK, Australia, Thailand, Germany, Denmark, Ireland, Canada and USA.

-Heather now lives in the High Peak district in England and is available for solo concerts a capella or with one of her excellent backing musicians.
+Heather now lives in New Zealand and is available for solo concerts a capella.
 She discovered after a gig for 100 children at a primary school in Germany that she also enjoys solo sing a long concerts for young children.

 As well as singing on albums with other bands and duos, Heather has recorded ten CDs with Caim and five solo albums – All’s Fair in Love and War (1989), A Song’s for Singing (1991), Coaineadh Songs from the Heart (Fellside Records 1994), Here Comes The Day (2017) and Finding My Song (2020).